 Ice Adventure

-Ice floe, 2974, http://huffygirl.wordpress.com, © Huffygirl
+Ice floe, 2974, https://huffygirl.wordpress.com, © Huffygirl

 On a day so sunny that I felt like I needed sunglasses for my sunglasses, Best Husband and I ventured to Saugatuck, Michigan, for a winter’s day adventure.
 We ate lunch at The Butler, a restaurant located in one of the original town buildings from 1892.
 We poked around in interesting little shops, ogling expensive kitchen knives in The Butler Pantry kitchen shop, and admiring original artwork in the many art studios.
 We tasted exotic olive oils at The Olive Mill, and peered into windows of restaurants we had not seen before, hoping to savor them on another visit.